25 Most Futuristic U.S. Colleges and Universities

 The two-story property has a solid rectangular shape, covering a vast interior space on the top level found above the sunken lower floor.
 The school’s design was inspired by Van Der Rohe’s other work of art, the Cantor Drive-in Restaurant.

-Crown Hall strongly exhibited the beauty of industrial simplicity, with uniquely articulated steel frame building.
+Crown Hall strongly exhibited the beauty of industrial simplicity with a uniquely articulated steel frame building.
 The glass facade encloses the open area, which provides a view of the upper floor’s interiors.
 There are segregated rooms at the lower level, while a glass-covered architecture studio, also called the universal space, is built on the top story.

 After its completion, Crown Hall was declared by Van er Rohe as the clearest building made, which powerfully expressed his philosophy.